Average Profits of Prejudiced Algorithms: A Two-Stage Model

 Corollary \ref{cor1} precisely states the limiting values of $s_1$ and $s_2$ as prejudice approaches its extreme values.
 That is, $\tau$ approaching $-x_u$ or $x_q$ indicates the extreme cases of partiality or prejudice respectively.
 To understand the behavior of $s_1$: intuitively, if the human decision-maker hires all applicants, the probability that an applicant is qualified converges to the population's proportion of qualified applicants for that specific $\t$.
 Conversely, if the human decision-maker's prejudice level approaches $x_q$, only the applicants with the best realizations of $\Gamma$ are accepted, leading probabilities of being qualified to approach 1.
 The behavior of $s_2$ is more straightforward because it matches the human decision-maker's hiring rule.

-Next, we move on to analyze which of the two algorithms are preferred by the firm.
-We define \textit{regret loss} which succinctly captures how a firm may evaluate the quality of their own hiring ability.
-Regardless of which of the two algorithms a firm chooses, the procedure for computing regret loss does not vary.
+In order to analyze with which algorithm the firm finds more success, we define average profit in Section \ref{sec:5}.
+Regardless of which of the two algorithms a firm chooses, the procedure for computing average profit does not vary.
 Hence, we arbitrarily denote the applicants' scores as $s$ which may either be $s_1$ or $s_2$.
 With a slight abuse of notation, we associate the score $s_i$ with applicant $i\in J$ when the algorithm $s$ is arbitrary.
-When discussing the score produced by $s_1$ for applicant $i$, we say $s_{1i}$ and similarly for $s_2$.
-After an applicant $i\in J$ is matched with a score $s_i$, the firm \textit{ex ante} payoff from applicant $i$ is given by
+After an applicant $i\in J$ is matched with a score $s_i$, the firm's expected payoff from applicant $i$ is given by

-The first term reflects the gain from making a correct hire, and the second term reflects the loss from making a bad hire. \eqref{eq:6} is precisely the second-stage analogue of the first-stage expected payoff in \eqref{eq:2}.
-The only difference is that the human decision-maker's posterior $\kappa(\t,\g)$ is now replaced by the machine-generated score $s$.
-Then, similarly to the first stage, we define the indicator $A'(s_i)$ denoting whether $i$ is accepted or not.
+where $v_q$ and $v_u$ are the firm-analogues of the human decision-maker's $x_q$ and $x_u$.
+In \eqref{eq:6}, the first term reflects the gain from making a correct hire, and the second term reflects the loss from making a bad hire. \eqref{eq:6} is precisely the second-stage analogue of the first-stage predicted payoff in \eqref{eq:2}.
+The only difference is that the firm uses a heuristic where $s(\t)$ is treated as a posterior probability in place of the $\kappa(\t, \g)$.
+Similar to the decision rule in the first stage \eqref{eq:3}, we define the indicator $A'(\tau)$ which equals 1 if the applicant is accepted and 0 otherwise.

-where $c\in (-x_u,x_q)$ is some group invariant cutoff.
-Indeed, unlike the first-stage, we assume that the firm is unable to discriminate based on taste.\footnote{When an algorithm is being used to make decisions, we assume the existence some oversight agency or regulation that restricts a concrete case of taste-based discrimination.} It's easy to see that $\mathcal{N}(s_i)$ and $A'(s_i)$ are strictly and weakly increasing (decreasing) if and only if $s$ is strictly and weakly increasing (decreasing), respectively.
-Once the second round of hires is complete, the firm observes the true types of the hires $Q_i$ and realizes \textit{ex post} payoff for each applicant $i$:
+In other words, the firm accepts an applicant if their predicted payoffs are positive and rejects otherwise.
+Note that, unlike the first-stage, we assume that the firm is unable to discriminate based on taste.\footnote{When an algorithm is being used to make decisions, we assume the existence some oversight agency or regulation that restricts a concrete case of taste-based discrimination, as discussed in the introduction.} Once the second round of hires is complete, the firm observes the true types of the hires $Q_i$ and observes profits for each applicant $i$:

 $\mathcal{P}$ is precisely the realized gain from each applicant based on their true type.
 If an applicant was not accepted, regardless of $Q_i$ the firm does not make any gains.
+We can see that the firm in some sense is a ``misspecified Bayesian,'' where $s$ is a misspecified prior because it does not incorporate $\Gamma$ which is unobserved.
+Figure \ref{fig:fig2} visually illustrates the proceedings of our two-staged model.